 Dinner in a snap, made from scratch!
-Pan fried fish with a smooth lemon sauce, asparagus and crispy smashed potatoes.
+Pan fried fish with a smooth lemon sauce, asparagus and crispy smashed potatoes, Fish Piccata is filled with bright zesty flavours and buttery undertones.
 It really is amazing what you can make in 15 minutes when you get creative!

 It’s obvious that I love cooking (and eating).
 When I’m not cooking, I’m probably watching a cooking show, talking about food, arguing about food, reading a cookbook or planning my next meal.